• Climbing-bracket CB-240 for formwork and scaffolding system System 1

 but can work safely in spite of your high location.

-- Q: How does steel formwork affect the overall construction timeline?
+Q: How does steel formwork contribute to the speed of construction?

 Send your message to us